-Students from different healthcare majors will be paired with a family of volunteers.
-These students will make virtual home visits to family volunteers and work in small group sessions in order to help with ways to keep them healthy.
-Students will make three to four home visits during the program to support dental, medical, mental health, nursing, nutrition, pharmacy, physical therapy, rehabilitation, social support & animal health needs.
+Students from different healthcare majors will be paired with a volunteer or family in our community.
+These students will make in person home visits to volunteers in order to help with ways to keep them healthy.

 If someone you know would benefit in participating in the program call (352) 273-5320.